bdumasfortin/pirate-survival-html/doc/GAME_DESIGN.md

 - Select recipe with 1-9 or mouse wheel; click Craft to craft.
 - Recipes: raft, sword.

+## Building
+- Structure items appear as a ghost preview in front of the player when selected.
+- Valid placement shows a translucent preview; invalid placement turns red.
+- Placement uses LMB and consumes the item.

 ## Resources
 - Trees: multi-yield wood, then disappear.
 - Rocks: single pickup.